Staged Auxiliary Heat

 - Staged Auxiliary Heat is enabled

-- Both the temperature difference AND runtime thresholds were met
+- Either the temperature difference OR runtime threshold was met